arminnh/ba3-chat-app-apache-avro-with-rsvp/chat-app/README.txt

 Install
 -------------------------------------
 You can compile the program yourself or just use eclipse to get the job done.
+Runnable jar files are also delivered with this package: server.jar and client.jar.

     With Eclipse
     ---------------------------------